Part ONE

 The Wall of Existential Cry

 Here the journey begins in its rawest form.
-Before culture, identity, or memory offers comfort, there exists only the universal, wordless cry of existence itself.
-This opening section confronts viewers with the stark fragility of life and the silent question shared by every living being: What does it mean to be here, now, and finite?
+Before culture, identity or memory offer solace, there exists only the universal, wordless cry of existence itself — the stark fragility of life and the silent question shared by every living being: What does it mean to be here, now, and finite?

 These paintings speak a language older than words.
-Golden and silvery fish gleam with metallic intensity — some suspended in quiet tension, others piled in dense clusters or swimming through torn nets.
-Shrimps dangle vividly, their segmented bodies luminous in suspension.
-All remain mute, eyes open, forms radiant yet unmistakably mortal.
+Golden and silvery fish gleam with metallic intensity, suspended in quiet tension or piled in dense clusters; shrimps dangle vividly, their segmented bodies luminous yet unmistakably mortal.

-The artist’s hybrid technique is both precise and expressive.
-Layered impasto builds sculptural volume, fused with seigaiha wave patterns and geometric collage, then fractured by meticulously induced craquelure — fine silvery fissures that reveal underlying glazes and pigments.
-In Golden Call of Sustenance and Golden Gaze of Sustenance, thick palette-knife impasto merges with lavish gold leaf, creating opulent yet cracked surfaces.
-The shrimp works Hang On There and Last Cuddle feature energetic gestural brushwork, wet-into-wet mixing, and dramatic vertical drips against abstracted backgrounds with checkerboard motifs.
+The artist’s hybrid technique is both precise and expressive: layered impasto builds sculptural volume, fused with seigaiha wave patterns and geometric collage, then fractured by meticulously induced craquelure — fine silvery fissures revealing luminous glazes beneath.
+Thick palette-knife strokes merge with gold leaf, gestural brushwork and dramatic vertical drips.

 Featured works in this section